 Light has two kinds of effects on plants and animals: internal (through physiology) and external (through interactions with the environment and with other species).
-Physiological effects of ALAN exposure include disruption of normal chemical signaling in organisms (117, 118).
+Physiological effects of ALAN exposure include disruption of normal chemical signaling in organisms (172, 173).
 This signaling relates to the circadian rhythm, a roughly 24-hour cycle of activity tied to the length of the day.
 Exposure to sunlight, followed by many hours of darkness, establishes an environmental cue.
 This helps 'entrain' the circadian rhythm when the period of the rhythm differs from the day length.
 Artificial light exposure at times that conflict with these natural cues is an environmental effect that can interfere with this entrainment.

-In addition, some species show sensitivity to the polarization of light (119, 120).
+In addition, some species show sensitivity to the polarization of light (174, 175).
 Polarization refers to the plane in which light waves travel.
-Light can become polarized by reflection from surfaces such as water, which presents a special challenge to aquatic species near sources of ALAN (121, 122).
-The example of polarization effects shows that when evaluating the impact of ALAN on wildlife, we must look at factors in addition to the intensity, spectrum, duration and timing of light exposure (123).
+Light can become polarized by reflection from surfaces such as water, which presents a special challenge to aquatic species near sources of ALAN (176, 177).
+Sources of ALAN can pollute the polarization signal of natural light sources (178), which may confuse some animals.
+The example of polarization effects shows that when evaluating the impact of ALAN on wildlife, we must look at factors in addition to the intensity, spectrum, duration and timing of light exposure (179, 180).